yesahmedyes/rl-exercises-sutton-barto/chapter_3/chapter_3.md

 Therefore, a good choice is where the agent's actions clearly affect the outcomes and the problem is not too complicated to learn from.

-In short: It’s not free choice — it’s about choosing the level that makes the learning and decision-making practical.
+In short: It’s not a free choice — it’s about choosing the level that makes the learning and decision-making practical.

 <br>